 We should be as specific in communicating appreciation as we are in making requests.

 Need inspiration?
-Here are 6 categories to get you started.
+Here are 6 categories of things that merit our gratitude..

-And, since I love acrostics, the categories spell out T-H-A-N-K-S, to make them easy to remember:
+And, since I love acrostics, the categories spell out T-H-A-N-K-S, to make them easy to remember.
+They’ll have you giving thanks with a grateful heart in no time!

 T = Trials